10 Free Tools for Dashboards, Data Visualisation and Infographics

 Databox has clean interface with a drag-and-drop editor for building custom dashboards.
 There are also dashboard templates to avoid starting from scratch.
 Databox focuses heavily on its mobile UI and generates updates and alerts through email, Slack and mobile app notifications.

-The free plan is pretty generous.
-It gives you access to a lot of Databox features – including over 200 pre-built dashboard templates – but limits you to 3 data sources, 3 dashboards and daily data refresh.
+The free plan provides access to a lot of Databox features – including over 200 pre-built dashboard templates – but limits you to 3 data sources, 3 dashboards and daily data refresh.

 5. Kumu